mercadona/rele/README.md

 ## Motivation and Features

 The [Publish-Subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
-and specifically the Google Cloud [PubSub library](https://pypi.org/project/google-cloud-pubsub/) are very powerful tools but you can easily cut your fingers on it.
+and specifically the Google Cloud [Pub/Sub library](https://pypi.org/project/google-cloud-pubsub/) are very powerful tools but you can easily cut your fingers on it.
 Relé makes integration seamless by providing Publisher, Subscriber and Worker classes with the following features: